 PostGIS is available in public beta.
 The beta is available on all Production tier databases and currently supports PostGIS version 2.0.
-It is not available on the Dev or Basic Hobby tier plans.
-PostGIS is only available with Postgres 9.2 databases provisioned after April 20, 2013 and all Postgres 9.3 and 9.4 databases.
+It is available on the Dev or Basic Hobby tier plans with Postgres version 9.4 and above.
+For Postgres 9.2 databases PostGIS is only available for those provisioned after April 20, 2013.
 To enable PostGIS once connected to your PostgreSQL 9.2 database run:

 CREATE EXTENSION postgis;